 Decomposition, in simple words, means breaking down.
 When we discuss it in terms of biology, we usually mean the breaking down of the complex organic matter into a simpler inorganic matter.
 We can, thus, say that decomposition is a process which takes up the complex compounds as raw materials, processes them and converts them into simple compounds.
 Therefore, dead and decaying plants and animals serve as the raw materials which on breakdown produces carbon dioxide, nutrients, and water, etc.

-Decomposition as a process takes place in five different steps: Decomposition Process
+A complete process of decomposition takes place in five different steps:

-For more detailed information about Decomposition, visit Byju’s
+For more detailed information about Decomposition and its process, visit BYJU’S.

 Practise This Question